Agoric/documentation/main/getting-started/intro-zoe.md

 # Introduction to Zoe

 ::: tip Beta status
-Zoe is currently at Beta status.
-It has not yet been formally tested or hardened.
-It is not yet of production quality.
+The Agoric platform is at the beta stage.
+It is in the process of being formally evaluated for vulnerabilities, and is undergoing security treatment and hardening to support mainnet-1 launch.
+Do not use for production purposes.
 :::

 ::: tip Work in Progress: Fees and Metering